sydasif/python-book/docs/source/09_lab/02_connection.md

 ## SSH Configuration

 To authenticate an SSH connection, we need to set up RSA public/private key pair.
-We will configure SSH in lab {ref}`Lab Topology`, so that we can access it from any other device.
+We will configure SSH on {ref}`topology`, so that we can access it from any other device.
 NetworkAutomation-1 will be used as an SSH client.

 The name of the RSA keypair will be the `hostname` and `domain` name of the router: